-In August of 2016 my family spent 19 days exploring six of Canada’s eastern provinces by car.
-We began our international adventure in Montreal, the largest French-speaking city in the Western Hemisphere.
-Then we drove eastward from Quebec to New Brunswick to experience the largest tides in the world along the Bay of Fundy.
-In Nova Scotia, we saw moose, eagles, puffins and whales in the wild.
-On Prince Edward Island we played at the beach, and in Newfoundland we boated through Gros Morne National Park’s fjords.
-In total we visited fourteen of Canada’s national parks and historic sites, and I’m proud to say that my children earned their Xplorers tags at each one.
-We also made an attempt to photograph ourselves with the distinctive Parks Canada red Adirondack chairs at each park, though we fell slightly short of that particular goal.
+In August of 2016 my family spent 19 days exploring six Canadian provinces on an Eastern Canada road trip.
+We began our international road trip driving from New York to Montreal.
+Then we went eastward from Quebec to New Brunswick to experience the largest tides in the world along the Bay of Fundy.
+In Nova Scotia, we saw moose, eagles, puffins and whales on Cape Breton Island.
+On Prince Edward Island we played at the beach.
+In Newfoundland we boated through Gros Morne National Park’s fjords.
+It was truly an epic road trip stretching across Eastern Canada from Quebec to Nova Scotia and Newfoundland.

 I realize that few families have the ability to replicate our epic adventure.
-Nevertheless, I would like to encourage and inspire all families to explore the vast country of Canada with their children whether it happens this year in 2017 or in years to come.
+Nevertheless, I would like to encourage and inspire all families to explore the vast country of Canada with their children.

-Our Canadian road trip began by crossing over Wellesley Island in the middle of the Saint Lawrence River around lunchtime after spending our morning in New York State touring Boldt Castle.
+Our New York to Montreal road trip began by crossing over Wellesley Island in the middle of the Saint Lawrence River around lunchtime after spending our morning in New York State touring Boldt Castle.

-Fort Wellington National Historic Site should be your next stop along the MacDonald-Cartier Freeway in route to Montreal, especially if your kids are successfully hooked on the Parks Canada Xplorers program like mine.
+Fort Wellington National Historic Site should be your next stop along the MacDonald-Cartier Freeway on your New York to Montreal road trip.
 The fort is located along the shore of the St Lawrence River directly across from Ogdensburg, New York.
 In the summertime, visitors to the fort will find a small museum at the visitor center and several costumed guides within the walls of the fort.
 There is so much educational fun for kids here!
 The Xplorers booklet guides children to enter the fort using a secret entry and password as they step back in time about 200 years.
-It takes only 60-90 minutes to enjoy a self-guided tour of the fort where you can learn the history of both this fort and this region of Ontario.
+It takes only 60-90 minutes to enjoy a self-guided tour of the fort.

-In total, the easy highway drive through Ontario from the Wellesley Island border crossing to Quebec is about two hours.
+In total, the easy highway drive through Ontario from the Wellesley Island border crossing to Quebec is about two hours on this New York to Montreal road trip.
 Soon after crossing into Quebec, you’ll begin to experience the traffic from the city of Montreal.

 My family only chose to spend two full days in the city of Montreal.
 When planning our visit, I searched for Montreal’s more unique attractions that would strike a good balance with what I had planned for the rest of our trip and fit our family’s interests.